Chemo brain is cancer-related cognitive impairment that affects many people who have been diagnosed with cancer. It is a change in thinking processes.

 Does keeping an ‘active brain’ or ‘brain training’ help?

-Research has looked at whether mental activity, for example, through puzzles such as crosswords, word searches and Sudoku, can help to protect against cognitive decline.
+Research has looked at whether it is helpful to do activities that aim to keep your brain active – for example, crosswords, wordsearches and Sudoku, can help to protect against cognitive decline.
 Some evidence suggests that it could be useful but more research is needed.

 Is there a link between chemo brain and dementia?

-Dementia is the term used to describe a set of symptoms related to ongoing cognitive decline of cognitive functioning.
+Dementia is the term to describe a set of symptoms related to ongoing difficulties with cognitive functioning (such as memory, thinking and decision making) that affects day-to-day life.